Help get yourself started with the Linux operating system with this handy Linux Command sheet.

-If you need more information simply check out the link associated with some of the more complex commands alternatively you can check out the manual page within Linux itself.
+If you need more information, simply check out the link associated with some of the more complex commands; alternatively, you can check out the manual page within Linux itself.

 General Commands

-For example, you can utilize the man
+For example, you can utilize the man command to display helpful information on almost any command.

 MAN Command

-command is short for manual and is used to retrieve the manual page for a specified command.
+The man command is short for manual and is used to retrieve the manual page for a specified command.

 man [COMMAND]

-command is useful when you want to find out what a specific command does while also exposing any additional options it might provide.
+The man command is useful when you want to find out what a specific command does while also exposing any additional options it might provide.

 Using the man command is a helpful tool for learning how the huge variety of Linux commands work and can be useful when you are stuck.

-to view the manual pages of the man command itself.
+You can even use the command man man to view the manual pages of the man command itself.

-Example of using the man command:
+Example of using the man command

 man man